6 UNESCO World Heritage Sites In NSW

 “World Heritage is the designation for places on earth that are of outstanding universal value to humanity and as such, have been inscribed on the World Heritage List to be protected for future generations to appreciate and enjoy.“Source: UNESCO World Heritage Centre

-Australia is home to 20 UNESCO sites, and there are six world heritage areas in NSW so let’s see how much you know about them.
+Australia is home to 20 UNESCO sites, and there are six areas of significance in NSW so let’s see how much you know about them.

 There are three times as many cultural sites as there are natural heritage sites.
 Some sites, including several in Australia, are recognised for both cultural and natural value.